ovimihai98/Linux-Stuff/README.md

-tail file => shows the last 10 lines of a file (head shows the first 10) tail -n 25 file => show the last 25 lines of a file (or head to show first 25) tail -f file => shows the last 10 lines in real-time watch -n 3 => runs repeatedly a command with refresh of 3 seconds
+tail file => shows the last 10 lines of a file (head shows the first 10) tail -n 25 file => show the last 25 lines of a file (or head to show first 25) tail -f file => shows the last 10 lines in real-time watch -n 3 => runs repeatedly a command with refresh of 3 second